Cluster Management

 When required to ensure the health of your cluster, we may schedule these on your behalf (for example, Cluster Resizes or Minor Version upgrades).

-See the Cluster Settings page for details about enabling or disabling cluster settings like the Protected flag, maintenance window, or High Availability (HA).
+See the Cluster Settings page for details about enabling or disabling cluster settings like the protected flag, maintenance window, or High Availability (HA).

-Overview of Cluster Management
+Overview of cluster management

 During Cluster Management operations, Crunchy Bridge will execute the following steps: